atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day14/README.md

 touch .github/workflows/dbt.yml
 ```

-Open it in your editor and add a minimal header.
+Open it in your editor and add this minimal header:

-Use this structure (do not paste a full working solution yet):

 ```yaml
 name: dbt CI